A Media Landscape Analysis Will Make You Smarter. Facts.

 The metaverse industry analysis shows the impact of each media outlet plotted on the graph.

-So as it relates to metaverse coverage only, the Wall Street Journal has written nearly 1,000 articles about the topic over this period.
+So, regarding metaverse coverage only, the Wall Street Journal has written nearly 1,000 articles about the topic over this period.
 That coverage has resulted in almost 100,000 total engagements.
-And when you compare the size of the bubble with the other media outlet on that graph, they are the second largest, right behind the New York Times.
+And when you compare the bubble size with the other media outlets on that graph, they are the second largest, right behind the New York Times.
 The data is based on the website’s total unique visitors per month.

 On the other hand, Harvard Business Review has a lower volume than the New York Times, but when they write about the metaverse, they generate much more engagement with their content.